Parsnip

 Health Benefits

-- High in soluble fiber (inulin), which supports digestive health and prebiotic activity for beneficial gut bacteria
+- High in soluble fiber, supports digestive health and promotes beneficial gut bacteria growth

-- Low glycemic index despite natural sweetness, making it suitable for blood sugar management
+- Low glycemic index helps maintain stable blood sugar levels

 Buying Guide